BiaCode9/Music-Trivia-Mayhem/README.md

 ## Project Description

-A website / app consisting of a music trivia true or false quiz.
+A music triva website / app that challenges you with interesting and unknown facts about the music industry.

 ## API and Data Sample